master-hax/aosp-system-core/fastboot/README.md

                        named partition (if possible).

-    erase:%s           Erase the indicated partition (clear to 0xFFs)
+    erase:%s           Erase the indicated partition (clear to 0xFFs) partition          Create partition table using a xml file.
+Plase see section Partition Table Format for details.

     boot               The previously downloaded data is a boot.img and should be booted according to the normal